Business routes of Interstate 94: North Dakota and Minnesota

-There are five business routes wholly in North Dakota with a sixth that crosses into Minnesota.
-They connect to Medora, Dickinson, Mandan–Bismarck, Jamestown, Valley City in North Dakota and the border cities of Fargo and Moorhead, Minnesota.
+There are five business routes (one former) wholly in North Dakota with a sixth that crosses into Minnesota.
+They connect to Medora, Dickinson, Mandan–Bismarck, Jamestown (former), Valley City in North Dakota and the cities of West Fargo, Fargo and Moorhead, Minnesota.

 Medora business loop

 Interstate 94 Business (I-94 Bus.) for Medora, North Dakota, runs from exits 24 to 27 on I-94 within Theodore Roosevelt National Park's South Unit.
-Named "Pacific Street", I-94 Bus. is the main road through Medora.
+Named "Pacific Avenue", I-94 Bus. is the main road through Medora.

 I-94 Bus. begins at a quarter cloverleaf interchange with I-94 on the southwest banks of the Little Missouri River.
 After crossing a bridge over a tributary of that river named Andrew's Creek, it runs southeast as it follows the northeastern edge of a former NP line.
 Simultaneously, the "Maah Daah Hey Trail" runs along the opposite side of the road.
 After the entrance to the Medora Camp Grounds, and the Chateau De Mores Visitor Center, I-94 Bus. crosses its own bridge over the Little Missouri River and enters "downtown" Medora.
 Various Western-themed structures and tourist attractions can be found within the community.
-East of 6th Street, I-94 Bus./Pacific Street begins to curve away from the railroad line toward the northeast.
+East of 6th Street, I-94 Bus./Pacific Avenue begins to curve away from the railroad line toward the northeast.
 I-94 Bus. ends at a flyover ramp on I-94 (exit 27), but only for eastbound traffic reentering the Interstate and westbound traffic leaving the Interstate.

 Dickinson business loop

 Interstate 94 Business (I-94 Bus.) for Dickinson, North Dakota, runs from exits 59 to 64 on I-94.
 It consists of 30th Avenue West, Villard Street, and 36th Street Southwest.

-I-94 Bus. begins at a diamond interchange with 30th Avenue West and runs south-southeast then passes by housing developments built only within the 2010s as it curves toward the east approaching Villard Street (Old US 10, now Stark County Road 10 [CR 10]).
-Almost immediately after the route moves onto Villard Street, it approaches a signalized intersection with State Avenue, the southern end of which is North Dakota Highway 22 Truck (ND 22 Truck).
-I-94 Bus. and ND 22 Truck overlap until reaching the next signalized intersection, ND 22 (3rd Avenue) itself.
-At 10th Avenue East, I-94 Bus. leaves Villard Street and shifts onto 36th Street Southwest, which is signed as "I-94 Business" along street name signs.
+I-94 Bus. begins at a diamond interchange with 30th Avenue West (I-94 exit 59) and runs south-southeast then passes by housing developments built only within the 2010s as it curves toward the east approaching Villard Street (Old US 10, now Stark County Road 10 [CR 10]).
+Almost immediately after the route moves onto Villard Street, it approaches a signalized intersection with State Avenue, which is North Dakota Highway 22 Truck (ND 22 Truck) south.
+I-94 Bus. soon reaches the next signalized intersection, ND 22 (3rd Avenue West) itself.
+At the next signalized intersection with 10th Avenue East, I-94 Bus. leaves Villard Street and shifts onto 36th Street Southwest, which is signed as "I-94 Business" along street name signs.
 This segment runs northeast mainly passing car, truck, RV, farm equipment, and trailer dealerships and other local industries.
-I-94 Bus. ends at another diamond interchange, specifically exit 64 on I-94, but 36th Street Southwest continues to run along the far north side of I-94.
+I-94 Bus. ends at another diamond interchange, specifically exit 64 on I-94, but 36th Street Southwest (old US 10) continues to run along the far north side of I-94.